 The area north of MLK is a predominantly Black neighborhood, with lower property values.
 (We’ll leave for another day whether this is correlation or causation, albeit reprehensible in either case.)
 The Mitchell’s house is south of MLK.

 The Mitchells decided to test this “coincidence,” so they requested a second appraisal.
 This time, they made sure Gwen, who is White, was home alone when the appraiser arrived.
 This appraisal, based on comps from their neighborhood, came back at $550,000.

 So the Mitchells were not only victims of institutionalized racism, they were able to put a price tag on it—exactly $145,000.
 They found a smoking gun.
 A rather expensive one at that.

 This will be dismissed by the lender as “one bad apple” or whatever cliche they choose to pooh-pooh this heinous behavior.
 But does anyone believe that, had Lorenzo been home with the kids again, the second appraisal would have come back at the top end of the neighborhood’s median home value?
 Even with my Yankee White Privilege, I’m not that gullible.

 Say It’s Name

 Let’s say it’s name aloud.
-America is beset and benighted by Institutional Racism.
+How long will America continue to be beset and benighted by Institutional Racism?
 We need to call it out and recognize it for what it is.

 It’s pure evil.
 There is absolutely nothing good that comes of it.
 Zero.
 And for 234 years, since the Framers first enshrined the Peculiar Institution of slavery within the Constitution, it has eaten at the foundations of our democratic republic.
 Sometimes that erosion has been so quiet and hidden as hardly to be noticed.
 Other times—1860, 1919, 1968, 2020—it has broken out in full torrent, sweeping up people and cities like trees in a raging flood.